juanfmuller/remote_plant_monitor/README.md

 # Remote Plant Monitor
-- System that allows user to track soil humididty along with ambient temperature for remote monitoring of plants or crops.
+- System that allows user to track soil humidity along with ambient temperature for remote monitoring of plants or crops.

 ## Specs
 - Raspberry Pi with hygrometer and thermistor to create embedded system